dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_evidence_prev_analyst.png)

-We are getting close !
+We are getting close!
 Now, if you deploy these changes and try to save the information of our tab, you'll see that it doesn't work and only the `Analysis note` and `Has been analyzed` fields are saved.
 The `Analyst` information is lost.

 That's because HTML custom attributes cannot be saved by users, otherwise this would open the platform to a multitude of vulnerabilities.
 Please see section [Values saving](#values-saving) for more information.